 You can replace some of the water with white wine, or you can add peppercorns, brown sugar, or any seasoning that you like with fish.

-But what kind of fish to use?
 Any fish will work.
-However fattier fish will absorb more smoke flavor, so fish like salmon and trout are perfect for smoking.
+However, fattier fish will absorb more smoke flavor, so fish like salmon and trout are perfect for smoking.

 You can use whole fish or parts, but fillets with the skin still on are better than other cuts.

-Most any kind of wood will work, but you might wish to use woods like alder or fruit woods.
-Salmon is usually smoked with alder, this is a tradition that dates back to the indigenous peoples of the northwestern United States.
+Almost any kind of wood will work, but you might wish to use woods like alder or fruit woods.
+Salmon is often smoked with alder, as this is a tradition that dates back to the indigenous peoples of the northwestern United States.
 Of course, you can use mesquite, oak or whatever your favorite smoke maker is.
 Because of the short smoke times, mesquite will not have a chance to impart too bitter of a taste, but I recommend using it sparingly.